Davy Pröpper

-David Petrus Wenceslaus Henri Pröpper (born 2 September 1991) is a Dutch professional footballer who plays as a central or attacking midfielder for Eredivisie club Vitesse.
+David Petrus Wenceslaus Henri Pröpper (born 2 September 1991) is a Dutch former professional footballer who played as a central or attacking midfielder.

 Early and personal life

 Pröpper was born in Arnhem and his brothers Robin and Mike are footballers.

 Club career

 Vitesse

 Pröpper started his career with local amateur club VDZ, where he was coached by his father, Peter, before progressing through Vitesse's academy.
 He made his Eredivisie debut on 17 January 2010 in a match against NEC at Stadion de Goffert, coming on as a substitute for Kevin van Diermen in the 84th minute.
 He made his first appearance in the starting line-up on 13 April 2010, in a match against NAC Breda at the GelreDome.
 Pröpper made 11 appearances in the Eredivisie in the 2009–10 season.

-In his second season at Vitesse he scored his first goal for the club, opening an eventual 2–4 defeat to Ajax.
+In his second season at Vitesse he scored his first goal for the club, opening an eventual 4–2 defeat to Ajax.